prarthantalwar/Django-Puzzle-Application/README.md

 - Username: prt@gmail.com
 - Password: talwar

+Go to /admin to access the admin panel.

 ## Soft Skill Assessment

 The following are the soft skills assessed in order of the clues: